ckshei/stamp-collection/README.md

 Simon has been collecting stamps since 1981.

 New York Times raves this is the best stamp collection of the ages!
+You won't believe it...